 Single speed bikes will have brakes in the same way you would find on any normal geared bike.

 Fixies are mixed.
 Some do not have brakes fitted at all relying on road position, rider skill and stopping the cranks to brake.
 Some are fitted with a single brake, usually on the front as the back brake is the wheel itself.
+It must be pointed out that riding a fixie without a front break on the road is illegal in the UK.

 Why would I buy one?